jam1garner/battery-notification/README.md

 # battery-notification

-Every other low battery icon, notification, etc. in the world doesn't not work for my brain.
+Every other low battery icon, notification, etc. in the world doesn't work for my brain.
 This one gives a small out of the way notification once a minute so I can't just say "oh one more minute", immediately forget and then let my battery drain until I'm greeted with a black screen.
 So if you need a battery notification that will annoy you less than the windows in-your-face popup while still actually getting the job done, this might work for you,